Contact Dr Hasani Azamar Aguirre

-Dr. Hasani Azamar Aguirre holds the title of Research Fellow in Aero Engine Aerodynamics and Performance in the School of Aerospace, Transport and Manufacturing at Cranfield University.
+Dr. Hasani Azamar Aguirre holds the title of Lecturer in Aero Engine Aerodynamics and Performance within the Centre for Propulsion and Thermal Power Engineering in the School of Aerospace, Transport and Manufacturing at Cranfield University.

 Prior to joining the faculty at Cranfield University, Dr. Azamar Aguirre worked as a stress and low-cycle fatigue prediction analyst for aircraft engine rotating parts at General Electric (GE) Aviation from 2007 to 2012.
 In this capacity, he received in 2010 the best global stress analysis award as the highest distinction given within GE Aviation within this field.
 He is a certified Six Sigma Green Belt and ISO 9001:2008 internal auditor.

-Dr. Azamar Aguirre is affiliated with the Gas Turbine Engineering Group and the Rolls-Royce University Technology Centre.
+Dr. Azamar Aguirre is affiliated with the Gas Turbine Engineering Group and the Rolls-Royce University Technology Centre (UTC).

-His current research interests include: aerospace propulsion, fluid dynamics, gas turbine performance, numerical modelling (FEM and CFD for turbomachinery), transonic axial-flow compressors and Schlieren visualization for supersonic flow.
+His current research interests include: aerospace propulsion, aerodynamics, gas turbine performance, numerical modelling (FEM and CFD for turbomachinery), transonic axial-flow compressors and Schlieren visualization for supersonic flow.